homebase-id/odin-core/README.md

 3. Clone the repo dotyoucore-lib in a sibling folder to dotyoucore ```git@github.com:YouFoundation/dotyoucore-lib.git```
 4. Clone the owner-app: ```git@github.com:YouFoundation/owner-app.git```
 5. Clone the public-app: ```git@github.com:YouFoundation/public-app.git```
-6. Clone the dotyoucore-transit-lib repo ```git@github.com:YouFoundation/dotyoucore-transit-lib.git```
+6. Clone the provisioning-app ```git@github.com:YouFoundation/provisioning-app```
-7. See instructions in owner-app and public-app repos
+7. See instructions in owner-app, public-app, and provisioning-app repos

 To run the identity server
 1. ```dotyoucore/dotnet restore```